France Prešeren: The later years

 After 1840, Prešeren was left without any interlocutor who could appreciate his works, but continued to write poetry, although much less than in the 1830s.
 He gradually departed from the typical romantic trend, adopting an increasingly diverse and innovative style.
 In 1843, an important breakthrough for Prešeren happened: Janez Bleiweis started publishing a new daily journal in Slovene and invited Prešeren to participate in its cultural section.
 The two men came from rather different backgrounds: Bleiweis was a moderate conservative and staunch supporter of the ecclesiastical and imperial establishments and alien to the Romantic culture.
 He nevertheless established a fair relationship with the poet.
 Prešeren's participation in Bleiweis' editorial project was the closest he would come to public recognition during his lifetime.

 In 1844, he wrote the patriotic poem "Zdravljica" (A Toast), the most important achievement of his late period.
 In 1847, a volume of his collected poems was published under the simple title Poezije dr. Franceta Prešerna (Poems of Dr. France Prešeren).

 Prešeren spent the last two years of his life occupied with private life and his new job as a lawyer in Kranj.
 According to some accounts, he was planning several literary projects, including a novel in the realistic style and an experimental play, but he was struck with liver disease caused by his excessive drinking in prior years.
 The revolution of 1848 left him rather indifferent, although it was carried out by the young generation who already saw him as an idol of democratic and national ideals.
 Before his death, he did however redact his Zdravljica, which was left out from the 1847 volume of poems, and made some minor adjustments for a new edition of his collected poems.

 Reception and influence

-Today, Prešeren is still considered one of the leading poets of Slovene literature, acclaimed not only nationally or regionally, but also according to the standards of developed European literature.
-Prešeren was one of the greatest European Romanticists.
-His fervent, heartfelt lyrics, intensely emotional but never merely sentimental, have made him the chief representative of the Romantic school in Slovenia.
+Today, Prešeren is still considered one of the leading poets of Slovene literature.
+Prešeren was also one of the greatest European Romanticists.
+His heartfelt lyrics and intensely emotional have made him the chief representative of the Romantic school in Slovenia.

 Nevertheless, recognition came slowly after his death.
 It was not before 1866 that a real breakthrough in the reception of his role in Slovene culture took place.
 In that year, Josip Jurčič and Josip Stritar published a new edition of Prešeren's collection of poems.
 In the preface, Stritar published an essay which is still considered one of the most influential essays in Slovene history.
 In it, he showed the aesthetic value of Prešeren's work by placing him in the wider European context.
 From then on, his reputation as the greatest poet in Slovene was never endangered.